dkhaothong/dkhaothong.github.io/_projects/2018-06-30-demo-project.md

 #### Preparing the Lab:

 Before we could conduct any test sessions, we started by creating a discussion guide.
 This was the most important deliverable we had to develop because it would help us conduct the usability test more effectively and provide key insights for our stakeholders.
+The discussion guide was essentially a list of behavioral questions that we could probe respondents with.
+We designed our discussion guide to have

 ---